 That said, the NIH is actually studying this comorbidity as we type (2014), trying to prise out any genetic connection in persons with both atopy (allergic disease like regular allergies and MCAD of any kind), and Heritable Disorders of Connective Tissues (HDTCs) like EDS.
 They contacted me after I brought up my observation of same at the TMS conference in 2012, and asked for my blood, smile.
 (Yes, they got it).
 No results yet, but they seemed to have escaped the Sequester by all accounts.
 I’ll keep everyone posted if I learn anything further.

 Thanks to flaccid veins, weak muscles, valves, ligaments and tendons, bones and teeth, etc we are prone to every variation on a theme of neuropathy, neuralgia, tendonitis and laxity you can imagine, along with digestive, endocrine and adrenergic disorders.
 Including thyroid disorders of all kinds, high and low, and secondary auto-immune disorders of almost every flavor.
 (I don’t know why yet, but I personally suspect it’s from systemic inflammation from leaky gut – but I’m not a doctor, and that’s just a personal theory, okay?)

-I’ve also found narcissism to be rampant in not only my own family, but in the community at large, ironically with many being in the medical field (smarty pants) themselves.
-And so denial (“de” Nile, right?) is not a river in Egypt, but often a wide chasm separating us from the true answers and care we need until that river is fjorded.
+I’ve also found narcissism to be rampant in not only my own family, but in the community at large, ironically with many being in the medical field themselves.
+And so denial (“de” Nile, right?) is not a river in Egypt, but often a wide chasm separating us from the true answers and care we need until that river is forded.
 If they don’t mind, it doesn’t matter.
 (You can tell a narcissist, you just can’t tell them much).

 So we’re often left to fend for ourselves both medically and emotionally alas, when we deserve and need the very opposite.
 I can’t recommend finding a good validating counselor more highly in this case, if you haven’t already.
 We are not drug seeking malingering sensitive hypochondriacs – we really do have 57 different things wrong with us and tons of pain!
-It’s just caused by one or two underlying systemic conditions that few tend to recognize before it’s too late, a la Occam’s Razor.
+It’s just caused by one or more underlying systemic conditions that few tend to recognize before it’s too late, a la Occam’s Razor.

 If this is a bit overwhelming to you, and I can imagine it may be for some, please know, you cannot and don’t need to solve it all at once.
-(Another likely Aspie trait – getting overwhelmed easily with information and being “frozen” by too many choices).
+(Another likely autistic trait – getting overwhelmed easily with information and being “frozen” by too many choices).
 So many issues, so little time.
 I highly recommend the Two Tier system Dr. Tinkle offers up in his book on page 15 to help “triage” your own health care.